 While you can identify Fair Value Gaps manually, many traders use automated indicators to spot them quickly.
 These tools range from simple plotters on TradingView to advanced “Smart Money” toolkits for MT4/MT5 and liquidity heatmaps.

-- Smart Money Concepts toolkits (for MT4/MT5): For the MetaTrader platforms, traders often use custom-coded “Smart Money Concepts” indicators.
+- Smart Money Concepts Toolkits (MT4/MT5): For the MetaTrader platforms, traders often use custom-coded “Smart Money Concepts” indicators.
 These all-in-one toolkits frequently include Fair Value Gap detection along with order blocks, breaker blocks, and other elements of the SMC trading strategy.

 12. Conclusion

-Fair Value Gaps (FVGs) are powerful price action tools that help traders understand the footprints left by institutional money.
-When you combine an FVG with liquidity, order blocks, and a market structure shift, you can identify high-quality trading opportunities.
-This requires solid risk management.
+Fair Value Gaps (FVGs) are powerful price action tools that help traders understand the footprints of aggressive market displacement.
+When you combine an FVG with liquidity, order blocks, and a market structure shift, you can identify high-quality trading opportunities within the SMC framework.

 The secret to how to trade fair value gaps is not finding every gap but finding the right gap (or inverse fair value gap) in the right context.
 This means managing volatility with a proper stop-loss order.
 To stay updated with more useful trading knowledge and strategies, be sure to follow Piprider.com.